Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Introduction

-The major contributions of this work can be summarized in three points as listed: \begin{enumerate} \item It presents a comprehensive review of the recent development in unsupervised point cloud representation learning.
-To the best of our knowledge, it is the \textit{first} survey that provides an overview and big picture for this exciting research topic. \item It discusses the most recent progress of unsupervised point cloud representation learning, including a comprehensive benchmarking and discussion of existing methods over multiple public datasets. \item It shares several research challenges and potential research directions that could be pursued in unsupervised point cloud representation learning. \end{enumerate}
+The major contributions of this work are threefold: \begin{enumerate} \item It presents a comprehensive review of the recent development in unsupervised point cloud representation learning.
+To the best of our knowledge, it is the \textit{first} survey that provides an overview and big picture for this exciting research topic. \item It studies the most recent progress of unsupervised point cloud representation learning, including a comprehensive benchmarking and discussion of existing methods over multiple public datasets. \item It shares several research challenges and potential research directions that could be pursued in unsupervised point cloud representation learning. \end{enumerate}

-The rest of this survey is organized as follows: In section \ref{Background}, we introduce background knowledge of unsupervised point cloud learning including term definition, common tasks of point cloud understanding and relevant surveys to this work.
+The rest of this survey is organized as follows: In Section \ref{Background}, we introduce background knowledge of unsupervised point cloud learning including term definition, common tasks of point cloud understanding and relevant surveys to this work.
 Section \ref{sec.PC_dataset} introduces widely-used datasets and their characteristics.
 Section \ref{Sec.DNN} introduces commonly used deep point cloud architectures with typical models that are frequently used for point cloud URL.
 In Section \ref{Sec.URL} we systematically review the methods for point cloud URL.
 Section \ref{sec.Benchmarks} summarizes and compares the performances of existing methods on multiple benchmark datasets.
 At last, we list several promising future directions for unsupervised point cloud representation learning in Section \ref{Sec.Future}.